 You can take tests and submit assignments in the Blackboard app.
-If a test isn't mobile compatible, you'll see a message in the app that directs you to take the assessment in a desktop browser instead.
+If a test isn't supported on mobile, you'll see a message in the app that directs you to take the assessment in a desktop browser instead.

 The app helps you stay organized and know when tests and assignments are due.

-- Stream lets you know when new course content, assignments, and tests are available and when work is due.
+- Activity Stream lets you know when new course content, assignments, and tests are available and when work is due.
 Click an item in the activity stream to go right to your course.

 - Push notifications appear on your device even if you don't have the Blackboard app open.
-Notifications give you an extra reminder about announcements, new tests, upcoming or past due tests, new grades, new content items, and new courses.
+Learn more about push notifications.

 - Access an assignment from Due Dates in the menu or in a course.